Water, Sanitation & Hygiene

 HOW do flies carry dirt on their legs?

-WHAT our water sources?
+WHAT are the local water sources?

-WHERE can we get plastic bottles?
+WHERE can they get plastic bottles?

 WHAT hygiene practises do family members use when they prepare food?